 Things to consider when getting married at city hall

-- First Apply for a Marriage License
+Applying for a Marriage License

-5. Other Things Happening There
+Other Things That May be Happening There